Link copied to your clipboard

 Home equity investment

-Lastly, borrowers should consider applying for a home equity investment (HEI), which allows homeowners with a 500+ credit score to access a lump sum of cash — with no restrictions on how the funds can be used, no monthly payments, and no income requirements.
-Instead, homeowners repay the investment amount plus a percentage of the home’s future appreciation during a 30-year term.
-Homeowners pay back the HEI in a lump sum when the house is sold, refinanced, or at some other point in time.
+For homeowners with poor credit seeking to use their equity, a home equity investment (HEI) is worth exploring.
+An HEI allows homeowners with a 500+ credit score to access a lump sum of cash—with no restrictions on how the funds can be used, no monthly payments, and no income requirements—in exchange for a share of their home’s future appreciation.

 • Lump sum payouts